djthorpe/postgresql-kit/README.md

-PostgresqlKit
+postgresql-kit
 =============

-PostgresqlKit frameworks for integrating a PostgreSQL database with your Cocoa, Foundation and iOS projects
+postgresql-kit frameworks for integrating a PostgreSQL database with your Cocoa, Foundation and iOS projects